oVirt/ovirt-site/source/guest-agent/guest-agent.html.md

 # Ovirt guest agent

-*Ovirt-guest-agent* is a daemon which resides within the guest and is required to perform/supply information to the Virtualization Manager (such as oVirt-engine or Red Hat Enterprise Virtualization Manager) that is required to properly manage the VMs.
-It communicates to Vdsm through a vioserial device using a json protocol.
-It is written in python and supports a growing list of Guest OSs.
+*Ovirt-guest-agent* is a daemon that resides within guest virtual machines and is required to supply information to the Virtualization Manager (such as oVirt-engine or Red Hat Enterprise Virtualization Manager) that is required to properly manage the virtual machines.
+The guest agent communicates to VDSM through a vioserial device using a json protocol.
+It is written in python and supports a growing list of guest operating systems.

 __TOC__